 Why I prefer protein powder for post-pregnancy weight loss:

 Protein powder has come a long way in the past few years, and it is such a realistic, simple way to consume very clean and healthy protein as a busy mom.
 I just don’t always have the time to cook healthy during the day.
 I can get dinner together with something healthy like chicken, ground turkey spaghetti, or turkey burgers etc. But during the day?
 I survive off of crackers, PB&Js, string cheese and whatever I can grab in between running little ones to preschool and back, doctors appointments, T-ball practice etc. Protein shakes are such an easy, one-handed option to really have a healthy snack or meal.
-I LOVE this protein powder.
+I LOVE Milk Dust for these!

 It has super clean ingredients, is chalk full of a fruit and veggie super blend, and tastes really good.
 You can even bake with it, which I made some of these recipes, and you’ll be so happy.
 High protein, low carb desserts with protein powder.
 Some people are just way to genius in the kitchen.
 Anyways, as a breastfeeding mom, you want it to be full of clean, organic ingredients that will also benefit baby.
 These ingredients promote milk supply, and I explain that all in detail in this post.